-A conference call was held in June 2019 between SFMTA and the Project Management Oversight Contractor's (PMOC) System Integration Manager as part of the monthly recurring call to discuss the required documentation for the OP#54 (Readiness for Revenue Operation).
+A conference call was held in June 2019 between SFMTA and the PMOC's System Integration Manager as part of the monthly recurring call to discuss the required documentation for OP #54 (Readiness for Revenue Operation).
 The requirements listed below were discussed.
-The PMOC recommends commencement of the OP#54 review in the third quarter of 2019, which is approximately 6 to 9 months prior to the forecasted Revenue Service Date.
-However, contingent upon SFMTA's updated projection of the RSD, PMOC's OP#54 review could be delayed.
+The PMOC recommended commencement of the OP #54 review in the third quarter of 2019, which is approximately 6 to 9 months prior to the forecasted RSD.
+However, contingent upon SFMTA's updated projection of the RSD, PMOC's OP #54 review could be delayed.

-- o System Integration/Testing
+- System Integration/Testing

 - Safety and Security

-- o Pre-Revenue Operations
+- Pre-Revenue Operations

 - Management Capability and Capacity